 To be eligible for CPA licensure in State, candidates must meet these following qualifications:

 Virginia offers other options for the education requirements that are suitable for CPA licensure, which includes a completed bachelor’s degree, and fifteen semester hours in Accounting.
-Alternately, the applicant can be within 18 semester hours of completing a bachelor’s degree, or its equivalent, from a regionally accredited college or university, and upon graduation will have completed 15 semester hours in Accounting.
+Another way an applicant can be within 18 semester hours of completing a bachelor’s degree, or its equivalent, from a regionally accredited college or university, and upon graduation will have completed 15 semester hours in Accounting.

 In order to obtain a license CPAs must be also employed full-time for the equivalent of 1 year in academia, a firm, government or industry in any capacity involving the substantial use of accounting, financial, tax or other skills that are relevant.
 Whether other skills are relevant are determined by the Virginia Board of Accountancy on a case-by-case basis.
 Sadly, self-employment does not qualify as experience.